nveldt/FastCC-via-STC/Experiments/PACE-experiments/README.txt

 illustrate how this software was run using a Julia wrapper.
 These will not work unless you download and install KaPoCE.

+Results from running KaPoCE are contained in the heur_out.zip file, which should be unzipped if you want to see or plot results.

 ## Running Louvain and MFP